AJMansfield/Intelligence-Core-Public/ag4.md

 "_Mike_," Jessica began, but Angela cut her off.

 "What would it take?
-To prove I'm not making everythng up."
+To prove I'm not making everything up."
 Angela popped six of the tablets out of the foil and grimaced as she swallowed them.
 The Humans packaged it in such ridiculously small doses, and the "mint" flavoring tasted just incredibly bitter.